House of Thurn und Taxis: History

 The Tasso family (from the Italian word for "badger", the family's heraldic animal) was a Lombard family in the area of Bergamo.
 The earliest records place them in Almenno in the Val Brembana around 1200, before they fled to the more distant village of Cornello to escape feuding between Bergamo's Colleoni (Guelf) and Suardi (Ghibelline) families.
 Around 1290, after Milan had conquered Bergamo, Omodeo Tasso organized 32 of his relatives into the Company of Couriers (Compagnia dei Corrieri) and linked Milan with Venice and Rome.
 The recipient of royal and papal patronage, his post riders were so comparatively efficient that they became known as bergamaschi throughout Italy.

 Ruggiero de Tassis was named to the court of the Emperor Frederick the Peaceful in 1443.
 He organized a post system between Bergamo and Vienna by 1450; from Innsbruck to Italy and Styria around 1460; and Vienna with Brussels around 1480.
 Upon his success, Ruggiero was knighted and made a gentleman of the Chamber.
 Janetto von Taxis was appointed Chief Master of Postal Services at Innsbruck in 1489.
 Philip of Burgundy elevated Janetto's brother Francesco I de Tassis to captain of his post in 1502.
 Owing to a payment dispute with Philip, Francisco opened his post to public use in 1506.
 In 1512 the family was ennobled by Emperor Maximilian I. By 1516, Francisco had moved the family to Brussels in the Duchy of Brabant, where they became instrumental to Habsburg rule, linking the rich Habsburg Netherlands to the Spanish court.
 The normal route passed through France, but a secondary route across the Alps to Genoa was available in times of hostility.

 At the death of Francisco in 1517, Emperor Charles V appointed Francisco's nephew Johann Baptista von Taxis (1470-1541) as Generalpostmeister of the Kaiserliche Reichspost.
 Johann Baptista was briefly succeeded by his eldest son, Franz II von Taxis (1514-1543), after whose untimely death the family split into two further branches.
 The youngest son, Leonhard I von Taxis, succeeded as Generalpostmeister and is the ancestor of the princely Thurn and Taxis family.
 Johann Baptista's second-eldest son, Raymond de Tassis (1515-1579), took over the office of postmaster-general to the Crown of Spain and settled in Spain.
 Raymond married into Spanish nobility, and his eldest son Juan de Tassis was created Count of Villamediana in 1603 by Phillip III.
 The Spanish line of the family became extinct with Juan de Tassis, 2nd Count of Villamediana, a poet who died in mysterious circumstances in 1622.
+A sister of Johann Baptista, Elisabeth Taxis, and her husband Bonus of Bordogna, founded the Taxis-Bordogna-Valnigra family, whose descendants held the office of Lieutenant Postmaster General in the Trento and Alto Adige regions through a later baronial line, and that of Lieutenant Postmaster General in Bolzano through a comital line.